 Reporting Requirements:

-The WIOA Participant Individual Record Layout (PIRL), formally known as the WIASRD, provides standardized set of data elements, definitions, and reporting instructions that will be used to describe the characteristics, activities, and outcomes of WIOA participants.
+The WIOA Participant Individual Record Layout (PIRL), provides standardized set of data elements, definitions, and reporting instructions that will be used to describe the characteristics, activities, and outcomes of WIOA participants.
 States and local areas will be required to collect participant information that corresponds with the data elements and descriptions delineated within the PIRL.
 Once collected, the information will then be aggregated according to the conditions outlined in the WIOA Data Element Specifications.
 This document details the common data elements and technical specifications necessary for calculation of the State and Local Area performance report elements and will be used in reporting across all core programs.
 Reference 20 CFR § 683.300

 Data Collection/Recordkeeping: